Beat high interest rates with Adjustable Rate Mortgages from Newfi

-The fixed interest rate period is typically 5, 7, or 10 years, and rates usually adjust annually after that for the remainder of the loan (which is usually 30 years in total).
-For example, a 7/1 ARM features a fixed interest rate during the first 7 years of the loan, and then the rate adjusts once a year (that’s the “1” part) after that for the next 23 years.
-Both the percentage that the rate can adjust annually as well as the total rate adjustment possible over the life of the loan are usually capped.
+For example, a 7/1 ARM features a fixed interest rate during the first 7 years of the loan.
+Starting in year 8, the interest rate adjusts once a year (that’s the “1” part) after that for the remainder of the mortgage.
+It is important to note that there is usually a cap on the percentage that the rate can adjust annually and the total rate adjustment possible over the life of the loan.

 Frequently Asked Questions